holoviz/panel/doc/upgrade.md

 #### `Ace` renamed to `CodeEditor`

 `pn.widgets.Ace()` has been renamed to `pn.widgets.CodeEditor()` to reflect better what the component does and not the implementation used.

-#### Miscellaneous

-Small behavior changes:

-`Tabulator.frozen_rows` now respects the order of rows in the data instead of the order in which the `frozen_rows` were defined.